Update on Highly Pathogenic Avian Influenza (HPAI) in Alberta

 - Producers or veterinarians can also submit bird carcasses for testing at a provincial laboratory.
 Find out about the small-flock disease investigation program.

 - Looking for veterinary care for your flock?
-The Alberta Veterinary Medical Association (ABVMA) hosts a current directory of registered veterinarians.
+Search the Alberta Veterinary Medical Association’s site

 - A partial list of veterinarians practicing small flock medicine is available at Alberta Farm Animal Care.